HadrienGardeur/audiobook-manifest/README.md

 - it must point to an audio file listed in the `spine` and use a media fragment to point to a specific timestamp
 - it must provide a `title`
 - it must not use `type`, `duration` or `bitrate` to avoid duplication with the `spine`

+## Container

+In order to facilitate distribution, both manifest and audio files can also be distributed using a container.

+In this case, all files (individual audio files and manifest) must be contained in a ZIP where the manifest is at the root of the zip and named `manifest.audiobook-manifest`.

+The container also has the following properties:

+- its file extension must be `.audiobook`
+- its media type must be `application/audiobook+zip`

+When an audiobook is distributed in a container (instead of simply as a manifest), the manifest has the following additional restrictions:

+- the `spine` must strictly reference audio files that are present in the container
+- to reference such files, all URIs in the `spine` must be relative to the manifest (at the root of the container)